 The programme shall provide how and where the department vision and mission and the PEOs have been published and disseminated.
-It should also describe the process that periodically documents and demonstrates that the PEOs are based on the needs of the stakeholders of the programme.
+It should also describe the process that documents and demonstrates periodically, that the PEOs are based on the needs of the stakeholders of the programme.
 The programme shall demonstrate how the PEOs are aligned with the mission of the department /institution.

 The PEOs are reviewed periodically based on feedback of the programme's various stakeholders.
-Justifications shall be provided as to how the composition of programme curriculum contributes towards the attainment of the PEOs defined for the programme.
-Also, it is expected to expound how the administrative system helps the programme in ensuring the attainment of the PEOs.
-There should be enough evidence and documentation to show the achievement of the PEOs set by the institution with the help of the assessment (indicate tools and how they are used) and evaluation process that have been developed.
-Also, show that this continuous process leads to the revision or refinement of the PEOs.
-The institute shall provide the required information for assessment, evaluation and review methods to evaluate the attainment of the PEOs as per the format given in SAR.
-If the institute wishes to provide additional information, it will include that information in a suitable format wherever necessary.
+For this purpose, there should be in place a process to identify and document relationships with stakeholders (including students) and their needs, which have to be adequately addressed when reviewing the programme curriculum and processes.
+Justifications shall be provided as to how the composition of the programme curriculum contributes towards attainment of the PEOs defined for the programme.
+Also, it is expected to expound how the administrative system helps the programme to ensure the attainment of the PEOs.
+The institution shall provide the additional curricular/co-curricular activities carried out to attain the defined PEOs.
+There should be adequate evidence and documentation to prove that the PEOs set by the institution have been achieved.
+Also, the assessment (indicate the tools and their usage, methodology employed etc.) and evaluation process developed to assess and evaluate the achievement of the said PEOs should be provided.
+Also, the institution must show that this continuous process leads to the revision or refinement of the PEOs.
+The institute shall provide the required information for assessment, evaluation and review methods to evaluate the attainment of the PEOs as per the format given in the SAR.